Program and Purpose

 - contribute to more effective use of scientific and technical knowledge in government;

-- show exceptional competence in some area of the earth sciences;
+- show exceptional competence in some area of the geosciences;

 - have a broad professional background;